kevinvanhove/angular-structure-styleguide/README.md

 ### Overview
 ![Overview](https://raw.githubusercontent.com/kevinvanhove/angular-structure-styleguide/master/documentation/angular-component-structure.jpg)

-A component consists of these main parts
+A component consists of 2 main parts, the documentation and the implementation.
+Within the implementation we can further distinguish 3 different kinds of implementations.
+Initialization code, component event registrations and finally all other component business logic:

+* Documentation
+* Implementation
+ 1 Initialization of the component
+   * local state
+ 2 Events published by the controller
+ 3 The business logic

-* The documentation
+### The documentation

-* The implementation
+### The implementation
- * Initialization
- * Events
- * Logic